mbelouar/ft_printf/README.md

 > _This project is pretty straight forward.
 You will recode printf.
 You will mainly learn how to use variadic arguments._

 	This project consists of coding a library that contains a simplified version (more information below) of the printf function.
+It includes the conversion specifiers :  c, s, %, d, x, X, u, o, rot13 and i.

 For more detailed information, look at the [**subject of this project**](https://github.com/Surfi89/42cursus/tree/main/Subject%20PDFs).